Energinet-DataHub/geh-core/source/App/documents/registrations/subsystem-authentication.md

 - `IdentityExtensions.AddTokenCredentialProvider()`: Registers `TokenCredentialProvider` which provides access to a token credential that is used by `AuthorizationHeaderProvider` for retrieving tokens.
 - `IdentityExtensions.AddAuthorizationHeaderProvider()`: Registers an authorization header provider as `IAuthorizationHeaderProvider`.
 The provider can be used to configure http clients to automatically retrieve a token and set the header during requests.

-For an example of implementing and registering a Http client, see `ExampleHost.FunctionApp01` and the implementation of `HttpClientExtensions.AddApp02HttpClient()`.
+For an example of implementing and registering a Http client, see:
+    - `ExampleHost.FunctionApp01` and the implementation of `HttpClientExtensions.AddApp02HttpClient()`.
+    - `ExampleHost.WebApi01` and the implementation of `HttpClientExtensions.AddWebApi02HttpClient()`.